 As the body’s central support structure, the spine protects the spinal cord, sensitive nerve roots, and several internal organs.
 The spine keeps us standing upright and connects the head, chest, pelvis, shoulders, arms and legs.
 Due to the intricate nature of the structure, nerve pain that extends from the back to the feet my actually be the result of a problem originating from your lumbar spine (lower back).
 While some patients reporting back to foot pain only experience mild pain, others report intense pain that disrupts day-to-day activities.

 But identifying the cause of back to foot pain can help board-certified spine doctors pinpoint both the origin and cause of the pain.
 Once a spine surgeon determines the underlying conditions responsible for back to foot pain, patients can begin advanced spinal care tailored to his or her individual needs.
+Through high-definition video and audio technology, NJSS can see patients through remote telemedicine services.
+By using a smart phone, desktop, or any device with a camera and microphone, patients will have real‐time, two‐way communication with board-certified spine surgeons for any back pain-related questions or concerns.
 With a dedicated staff of nationally recognized spinal experts, the team at New Jersey Spine Specialists understands the main conditions that causes the manifestation of back to foot pain and proven treatment approaches to eliminate painful symptoms.

 Named after the sciatic nerve, sciatica generates pain from the lumbar spine or buttocks to your legs when the nerve becomes irritated or compressed.
 Degenerative disc disease, pinched nerves, or a herniated disc can cause sciatica to appear between the backbone levels of L4 and S1.
 When afflicted by sciatica, most patients report common symptoms like pain, numbness, tingling, weakness, slower reflexes and muscle spasms.
 After receiving an accurate diagnosis from a board-certified spine doctor at NJSS, patients living in Morristown, Montclair, and Livingston can begin a personalized treatment regimen.
 Rather than opt for surgical intervention, our doctors can treat sciatica patients with back to foot pain through a combination of conservative methods such as: